Responsible Use of ITS Resources

 Information Technology Resources are intended to support the educational, professional, and administrative objectives of the College’s mission.
 It is incumbent upon the User to behave in a responsible, legal, and ethical manner as per this policy.

 The following list is a representative sampling of unacceptable uses and is not meant to be exhaustive.
-For example, it is unacceptable to use BCC’s Information Technology Resources in the following ways:
+For example, it is unacceptable to use Bristol’s Information Technology Resources in the following ways:

 - In furtherance of any illegal act, including violation of any criminal or civil laws or regulations, whether state or federal.